Lopön Tenzin Namdak: Background

 In 1950, Tenzin Namdak went to Menri Monasteryin Tsang.
-On the instruction of his teacher he commenced his studies.
-In 1953 he was elected to the position of lopön (head teacher) and received the degree of geshe.
+On the instruction of his teacher, he commenced his studies.
+In 1953, he was elected to the position of lopön (head teacher) and received the degree of geshe.

+Tenzin Namdak died on 12 June 2025.

 Career

 Professorship and retreat

 Tenzin Namdak left Menri in 1959 due to increasing conflicts between the indigenous Tibetan people and the encroaching Han Chinese since the Battle of Chamdo in 1950.
 He went to Serzhig Monastery on Lake Dangra – a sacred lake for the Bonpo – in northern Tsang, where he remained in spiritual retreat until 1960.

 Capture and escape

 After the 1959 Tibetan uprising, many lamas, including the 14th Dalai Lama and Rangjung Rigpe Dorje, 16th Karmapa, along with numerous Tibetan refugees departed their homeland to seek refuge in India and Nepal.
 Riding this exodus, Tenzin Namdak tried to reach safety in India in 1960, but was shot and captured by Chinese Communist soldiers and imprisoned for ten months.
 He later escaped to Nepal via the small principality of Mustang.